antaz/hikari/share/man/man1/hikari.md

 * **workspace-show-group**

-  Clears the current workspace and populates it with all views that are a member of the group of the focused view.
+  Raises the focused view, clears the current workspace and populates it with all views that are a member of the group of the focused view.
 This includes **invisible** views.

 * **workspace-show-invisible**